ekoindia/openapi-spec/markdown/README.md

 ```

 ### 1.2 Onboard Sender API
-Use this API to onboard a new sender and enable them for services such as PPI.
+Use this API to onboard a new sender and enable them for services such as DMT-Levin.

 #### Details
 - **Method:** POST